AntoineSavage/pizzascript/README.md

 # then returns the identifier my_code, evaluated (not unquoted):
 # ['list 0 "" ''a ['list] ['dict] ['fac 5] 'n]
 # notice how (fac 5) and n were not evaluated
+# this is the same behaviour as normal-unquoting a symbol literal

 # when, instead, we deep-unquote identifier my_code or the associated list literal:
 (my_func my_code)